WakiMak/trentent.github.io-forked/_posts/2018-09-14-meltdown-spectre-performance-impact-analysis-take-2.md

-For applications we have that measure &#8220;user interactivity&#8221; the reduction in the user experience was 18%. &nbsp;This meant that an action on a mitigation-enabled VM took an average of **1180ms** vs **990ms** on a mitigation-disabled VM when measuring actions within the UI.
+For applications we have that measure "user interactivity" the reduction in the user experience was 18%. &nbsp;This meant that an action on a mitigation-enabled VM took an average of **1180ms** vs **990ms** on a mitigation-disabled VM when measuring actions within the UI.

 Honestly, I wish I had ControlUp Insights earlier when I did my original piece, it provides much more detail in terms of tracking additional metrics and presents it much more cleanly that I did.&nbsp; Also, when the information was available it was super quick and fast to look and compare the various types of results.

 # Simulated Results

-LoginVSI was gracious enough to grant me licenses to their software for this testing.&nbsp; Their software provides simulated user actions including pauses for coffee and chatting between work like typing/sending emails, reading word or PDF documents, or reviewing presentations.&nbsp; The suite of software tested by the users tends to be major applications produced by major corporations who have experience producing software.&nbsp; It is not representative of applications that could be impacted the most by Spectre/Meltdown (generally, applications that are registry event heavy).&nbsp; Regardless, it is interesting to test with these simulated users as the workload produced by them do fall under the spectrum of &#8220;real world&#8221;.&nbsp; As with everything, your mileage will vary and it is important to test and record your before and after impacts.&nbsp; ControlUp with Insights does an incredible job of this and you can easily compare different periods in time to measure the impacts, or just rely on the machine learning suggestions of their virtual experts to properly size your environment.
+LoginVSI was gracious enough to grant me licenses to their software for this testing.&nbsp; Their software provides simulated user actions including pauses for coffee and chatting between work like typing/sending emails, reading word or PDF documents, or reviewing presentations.&nbsp; The suite of software tested by the users tends to be major applications produced by major corporations who have experience producing software.&nbsp; It is not representative of applications that could be impacted the most by Spectre/Meltdown (generally, applications that are registry event heavy).&nbsp; Regardless, it is interesting to test with these simulated users as the workload produced by them do fall under the spectrum of "real world".&nbsp; As with everything, your mileage will vary and it is important to test and record your before and after impacts.&nbsp; ControlUp with Insights does an incredible job of this and you can easily compare different periods in time to measure the impacts, or just rely on the machine learning suggestions of their virtual experts to properly size your environment.

 Since our production workloads are Windows Server 2008R2 based, I took advantage of the LoginVSI license to test all three available server operating systems: 2008R2, 2012R2, and 2016.&nbsp; Since newer operating systems are supposed to enable performance enhancing hardware features that can reduce the impact of these vulnerabilities, I was curious to \*how much\*.&nbsp; I have this information now.&nbsp;

-I tested user loads of 500, 300, and 100 users across 2 hosts.&nbsp; I tested one with Spectre/Meltdown applied and one without.&nbsp; Each host ran 15VM&#8217;s with each VM having 30GB RAM and 6vCPU for an CPU oversubscription of 2.5:1.&nbsp; The host spec was a Dell PowerEdge M640 with Intel 6150 Gold processors and 512GB of memory.
+I tested user loads of 500, 300, and 100 users across 2 hosts.&nbsp; I tested one with Spectre/Meltdown applied and one without.&nbsp; Each host ran 15VM's with each VM having 30GB RAM and 6vCPU for an CPU oversubscription of 2.5:1.&nbsp; The host spec was a Dell PowerEdge M640 with Intel 6150 Gold processors and 512GB of memory.

-### 2016 &#8211; Hosts View<figure class="wp-block-image">
+### 2016 - Hosts View<figure class="wp-block-image">

 <img src="http://theorypc.ca/wp-content/uploads/2018/09/Hosts-2016-500_2.png" alt="" class="wp-image-2841" srcset="http://theorypc.ca/wp-content/uploads/2018/09/Hosts-2016-500_2.png 1213w, http://theorypc.ca/wp-content/uploads/2018/09/Hosts-2016-500_2-300x124.png 300w, http://theorypc.ca/wp-content/uploads/2018/09/Hosts-2016-500_2-768x318.png 768w" sizes="(max-width: 1213px) 100vw, 1213px" /> </figure>